revaturelabs/interviewquestions/Python/Python-Datatypes/String.md

 ** == **:

- - In python this operator is equality operator.
+ - In python, this operator is equality operator.
- - The == operator is used when the values of two operands are equal, then the condition becomes `true`.
+ - The == operator is used when the values of two operands are equal, and then the condition becomes `True`.

 **Example**: